-- Complete a concern form as an entry in the electronic recording system My Concern.
-All staff have an individual login, so no delays are necessary in reporting the concern. - The DSL will be informed that a concern has been raised as the My Concern system sends an alert every time a concern is logged. - All concerns, discussions and decisions made, and the reasons for those decisions, will be recorded on My Concern.
+• Complete a concern form as an entry in the electronic recording system My Concern.
+All staff have an individual login, so no delays are necessary in reporting the concern.

+- The DSL will be informed that a concern has been raised as the My Concern system sends an alert every time a concern is logged. - All concerns, discussions and decisions made, the reasons for those decisions and whether a referral to another agency is required will be recorded on My Concern.